autanalabs/autana-flow-asserter/README.md

-node-red-contrib-flow-asserter
+autana-flow-asserter
 ====

+Warning: this is a fork of https://www.npmjs.com/package/node-red-contrib-flow-asserter

 This module is a node module that supports flow testing on the Node-RED editor UI.

 ## Description

-node-red-contrib-flow-asserter is a node module that assists in testing the Node-RED flow in the editor.
+autana-flow-asserter is a node module that assists in testing the Node-RED flow in the editor.

 When using Node-RED, the user creates a flow by connecting several nodes on the editor.
 And many users will test that the flow is doing what they want.
 How do you run the tests at this time?
 Is it like you check debug node by pressing the inject node's button, change the value and try again?
 In some cases, you may want to rewire the wire of the node just before the debug node so that unnecessary flows are not executed during the test.
 In addition, once you have modified your flow after starting production, you may need to repeat the test with all values again.
 In any case, Node-RED can be very annoying when trying to test a flow.

 This module eliminates the hassle of such a flow test.
-There are two features of node-red-contrib-flow-asserter.
+There are two features of autana-flow-asserter.

 1. Multiple test-cases can be executed with a single button click operation.
 2. During test execution, no message is sent to the flow after the position where the value is to be asserted.